Washington Boulevard (Arlington): West of the Pentagon

 Washington Boulevard begins as a one-way residential street heading westbound in East Falls Church, parallel to Interstate 66 (Custis Memorial Parkway).
-It provides an ramp to I-66 west as part of the highway's exit 69.
+It provides a ramp to I-66 west as part of the highway's exit 69.
 At an intersection with Lee Highway (U.S. Route 29 and State Route 237), SR 237 transitions to Washington Boulevard and Fairfax Drive (the eastbound road in the one-way pair on the other side of I-66.
 Shortly east of this intersection, the two roads merge and Washington Boulevard continues as two-way undivided road.
 An intersection with Sycamore Street provides access to the East Falls Church Washington Metro station, which serves the Orange and Silver Lines.

 Continuing east in Arlington County, Washington Boulevard intersects Glebe Road (State Route 120) as it enters Ballston.
 Here, SR 237 turns south onto Glebe Road.
 Glebe Road also provides access to I-66 east at exit 71, just north of Washington Boulevard.
 The boulevard now continues east without a signed route number, passing through the Virginia Square and Clarendon neighborhoods.
 In downtown Clarendon, the road intersects the one-way pair of Wilson Boulevard and Clarendon Boulevard.
 It also intersects SR 237 once again, this time at 10th Street North.

 Beyond 10th Street, Washington Boulevard takes a more southern direction and enters the Lyon Park neighborhood.
 At a cloverleaf interchange with Arlington Boulevard (U.S. Route 50), Washington Boulevard picks up the designation for State Route 27, an east–west route despite the boulevard's current north–south trajectory.
 The entirety of SR 27 is a limited access road, with access to and from the road via only ramps and no intersections or traffic signals.
 An interchange with Second Street South provides to the Penrose neighborhood as well as the historic Fort Myer, now part of Joint Base Myer–Henderson Hall.
 Washington Boulevard also crosses the Columbia Pike (State Route 244) by way of the Freedmans Village Bridge.
 The road then takes a more east–west trajectory as it approaches the Mixing Bowl.